 [t1*(r^2 + 2*xx^2) + 2*t2*xx*xy; t2*(r^2 + 2*xy^2) + 2*t1*xx*xy ],

-where Xd is the distorted coordinate of an undistorted point x = [xx; xy; 1] and r is the distance of the point x from the center of distortion (approximated to 0,0):
+where Xd is the distorted coordinate of an undistorted point x = [xx; xy; 1], o is the origin/distortion center and r is the distance of the point x from the center of distortion (approximated to 0,0):

 Please note that point x is normalized w.r.t. its w component.
 The complete 3D-to-2D equation has then the following form: